-21. Get free shipping on dry goods for $35+ orders and 15% off your first order.
+20. Get free shipping on dry goods for $35+ orders, plus 15% off your first order.

 Kroger also ships dry pantry goods for orders of $35 or more.
 Use the code SHIP15 and get 15% off your entire first order.
 And yes, you can use digital coupons for these orders, as well!

-22. Get discounts at the pump — your Kroger fuel rewards add up before you use your coupons.
+21. Get discounts at the pump — your Kroger fuel rewards add up before any coupons are applied.

-You can save up to $1 per gallon at the pump (up to $35) just by shopping at Kroger and affiliates.
+You can save up to $1 per gallon at the pump (up to $35) just by shopping at Kroger and their affiliate stores.
 Here’s how it works:

-For every $1 you spend, you get one fuel point.
+For every $1 you spend at a Kroger store, you earn one fuel point.
 For every 100 fuel points you earn, you get $0.10 off a gallon at select gas stations.
-But you earn your points before your coupons.
-Kroger also offers 2x fuel points when you purchase gift cards everyday and sometimes they drop coupons for 3x and 4x points on gift card purchases.
+But you earn your points before your coupons get applied.
+Kroger also offers 2x Kroger Fuel Points when you purchase gift cards, and they sometimes drop coupons for 3x and 4x points on gift card purchases.